 • Heat the olive oil over medium heat in a large skillet.
 Add the onion, ¼ teaspoon salt, and stir to combine.
 Cook for 3 minutes, or until the onions soften, stirring occasionally.

 • Add the ground turkey, breaking up with the back of a spoon.
-Sprinkle with ½ teaspoon salt, cumin, and garlic powder.
+Sprinkle with ½ teaspoon salt, cumin, garlic powder, and smoked paprika.
 Cook until the turkey is browned and cooked through, about 8 minutes, stirring occasionally.

 • Add the black beans, tomatoes, corn, and remaining ¼ teaspoon salt, stirring to combine.
 Turn to medium low and simmer for 5 minutes for the flavors to combine.